 1. Better understanding

 Have you ever had problem-understanding in the traditional classroom?
 Well, it is because even the most professional and experienced educators have problems in explaining their complicated knowledge to learners.
 Things that are piece of a cake to a lecturer could be 10 times or more challenging from a learner’s perspective.
 Moreover, it takes lots of time explaining over and over again to help learners have the best vision of what information they are consuming.
 And during such time, there is a chance that learners lose their interest in the topic then become unwilling to learn.
 It is this repetition that can be time-consuming.
 So, how can we educate better and hence, improve learning outcomes?
 Well, here’s a great solution to try – Animation!

 Animations easily visualize and simplify anything no matter how complex it is.
 Believe it or not, one minute of online video equates to about 1.8 million written words, according to Forrester Research.
 Because, visuals are processed 60,000 times faster than text in the brain.
 For example, it only takes 1 picture to describe this chemical compound instead of a thousand words.

 2. Engagement booster

 We all know how an entertaining animation lives up the room.
-Animations with high visual and audio create such an entertaining atmosphere that learners feel more motivated.
-Animations relieve their stress and keep them concentrated throughout the training.
+That is to say, animation creates such an entertaining atmosphere that learners feel more motivated.
+Likewise, it relieves stress and keep them concentrated throughout the training.
 Learning while being entertained, what could be better?

 3. Self-learning motivator